 decide each appeal upon its merits.

-2. The Dean of Student Services (DSS) will be responsible for the
+2. The Vice President of of Student Services will be responsible for the

 coordination of the appeals procedure.
 The